Is There Such a Thing as "Junk Food"?

 Moreover, as junk food in the diet goes up, the consumption of vitamins

 go down.
-The lower the blood levels of many of those nutrients, too.
-Furthermore, people who eat more junk food have lower levels of the good HDL-cholesterol that works to clear plaque from the arteries.
+People who eat more junk food have lower levels of the good HDL-cholesterol that works to clear plaque from the arteries.
 And they have higher levels of

 homocysteine, a blood chemical that may be associated with increased heart disease risk.